-Probably not a big surprise, but many riders are not aware of the huge benefits there are waiting for them when they start to implement interval training.
-Not just intervals as you are used to do them.
+Probably not a big surprise, but many riders are not aware of the enormous benefits waiting for them when they start implementing interval training.
+Not just intervals as you are used to doing them.
 I talk about sharply targeted intervals designed to increase your threshold power.

 1.Perform a Threshold Power Meter Test